 The federal government makes it really easy to get the deceased borrower's remaining debt forgiven.

-To get a federal student loan forgiveness due to death, all the surviving spouse or family member needs to do is send proof of death to each loan servicer the deceased had federal student loans with.
+To get federal student loan forgiveness due to death, a surviving spouse or family member needs to send proof of death to each loan servicer — the company that manages loans and repayment — the deceased had federal student loans with.

 Proof of death includes: